Daniel-Lasecki/ele-lab-exercises-Daniel-lasecki-school/README.md

 2. Simulate your design with LTSpice and write down the simulation results.
 Compare those with calculated values.
 3. Measure your design and compare the values with calculated and simulation values.

-When submitting answers to questions, use the file format, which is viewable with web browser in git.
+When submitting lab notebooks/reports, use the file format, which is viewable with web browser in git.
 These include: PDF, plain text, .md markup.

-MS Office or Open Office documents (.doc, .docx, .odt, .odf) cannot be rendered by web browsers, which makes them pretty slow to read through, as they need to downlaoded first.
+MS Office or Open Office documents (.doc, .docx, .odt, .odf) cannot be rendered by web browsers, which makes them pretty slow to read through, as they need to be downlaoded first.